 How about starting off with a cup of clarity instead?

-In this blog post, we’ll cover essential security basics that’ll protect you from online scams, phishing sites, and malicious malware looming around the internet today.
-No matter what level of user you are, use these recommendations to arm yourself against risk and take control over personal cybersecurity now.
+In this blog post, we’ll cover essential security basics that’ll protect you from online scams, phishing sites, and malicious malware looming around the internet today–no matter what level of user you are.

 Good for everyday security users

-Password reuse is still the single biggest and most pervasive of the personal cybersecurity habit flaws today.
+Password reuse is still the single biggest and most pervasive of the security habit flaws today.
 The problem is that reusing passwords across multiple online accounts leaves you–and anyone in connection with you–vulnerable to exploitation.

-To put it in plain, blunt English: DO NOT use the same password for Facebook as you do for your online banking account.
-You’re just making it too easy for the bad guys to use it.
+To put it in plain, blunt English: DO NOT use the same password for Facebook as you do for your online banking account, because you’re making it too easy for the bad guys to use it.

 Example: A bad situation for password reusers